-News-Medical speaks to Robert Schmalzigaug from Olympus Life Sciences, to explore the field of bioluminescence imaging and the applications of the LV200 microscope.
+News-Medical speaks to Robert Schmalzigaug from Evident, to explore the field of bioluminescence imaging and the applications of the LV200 microscope.

 Please can you give a brief introduction to bioluminescence microscopy?